Andy McMillan (designer)

-Andy McMillan is a co-founder of XOXO festival.

-Career
+Andy McMillan is a designer, event organiser, and non-alcoholic beverage entrepreneur.
+He ran the Build web design conference in Northern Ireland, and co-founded the XOXO indie artist and creator festival with Andy Baio in Portland, Oregon.
+McMillan also founded the Portland-based Suckerpunch non-alcoholic cocktail bar and Heck non-alcoholic brewery.

+Life and education

-McMillan attended university at Queen's University Belfast for Music Technology, hoping to make his way into a career in radio production.
+McMillan grew up in Belfast, Northern Ireland.
+He attended university at Queen's University Belfast for Music Technology, hoping to make his way into a career in radio production.
+McMillan lives in Portland, Oregon.

+Conferences

 Build

-McMillan launched Build in 2009, a web design conference held annually in Belfast, Northern Ireland from 2009 to 2013.
+McMillan launched the Build web design conference in 2009.
+It was held annually in Belfast, Northern Ireland from 2009 to 2013.
 Starting as a single day of talks, it grew into a week-long festival, including music, film screenings, workshops, evening lectures, and a beer festival.

 The first Build was held in 2009 at Waterfront Hall, with positive coverage from the BBC and Wired.
 The Belfast Telegraph said it was a "must-attend" that "provides nourishment for the design geek's soul."